 Weight: -8 drop (length - 8 = weight in ounces)

-Wood: choice of birch or maple species to properly balance durability and swingability, insuring great swing form
+Wood: birch to properly balance durability and swingability, insuring great swing form

 Youth who is big for his age and is the big hitter on the team.

 Usually for the power hitting 10-11 year old

 Will your child be able to handle a wood bat that has a -8 drop weight (length minus drop weight = bat weight in ounces)?